Huachao/vscode-restclient/README.md

 ## Change Log
 ### 0.3.0
-* Display response in a seperate panel with syntax highlight
+* Display response in a separate pane with syntax highlight

 ### 0.2.2
 * __Fix__: Getting history request items from previous versions